There’s been lots of debate over the past 2 years about diversity in tech conferences, and in particular gender diversity

 With a few simple rules and programming based on content and talent we have ended up with a world class lineup of speakers, who work for some of the biggest tech companies in the world, delivering exciting technical content.

-Tickets for All Your Base are on sale now, and we look forward to seeing you in October.
+Tickets for All Your Base are , and we look forward to seeing you in October.